Virtual open day talk 2022

 Our Modules

 The first two years of all our degree programmes are identical: they complete the same equally weighted modules.
-In Year 3 and 4 you are able to complete optional modules with some core modules.
+In Years 3 and 4, you are able to complete optional modules with some core modules.
 Some of these optional modules are compulsory for certain degree programmes.
-Further details of optinal modules can be found on the study pages for each programme - please click the course links in the above table.
+Further details of optional modules can be found on the study pages for each course.

 Year 1